 Maintain the body temperature of the pup during imaging using a heating pad set to 37 °C and reduce the isoflurane concentration to 0.7% to 1% [1-MED-over the shoulder].

-Talent places a heating pad under the body of the neonate Videographer note: and then reaches over and turns the dial of the isoflurane machine to reduce the isoflurane concentration.
+Talent places a heating pad under the body of the neonate (Videographer note: heating pad was already in place) and then reaches over and turns the dial of the isoflurane machine to reduce the isoflurane concentration.

-Added shot:
+Added shot: Wide shot of talent plugging in USB for a heating pad.

 Place the imaging stage under the 20X objective lens of the two-photon microscope [1-MED].